NearlyTRex/Stem/eaglshell/trunk/ReadMe.txt

 EAGLShell includes some extensions to the standard shell interface.
 You should #include "eaglshell/EAGLShell.h" to get the extended interface.
 It provides facilities for working with the iPhone's status bar, keyboard, and accelerometer.
 See the documentation in EAGLShell.h for details.
 Some things to note:

  - You must express a preference for the OpenGL ES API version to be used by implementing EAGLTarget_getPreferredOpenGLAPIVersion().
-You can subsequently call EAGLShell_getOpenGLAPIVersion() to find out which API version was chosen.
+You can subsequently find out which API version was chosen by calling EAGLShell_getOpenGLAPIVersion(), or reading g_openGLAPIVersion (from glgraphics/GLInfo.h), which will have been set to either GL_API_VERSION_ES1 or GL_API_VERSION_ES2.

  - In order to receive keyboard events, you must call EAGLShell_showKeyboard() to bring up the onscreen keyboard.
 Due to API limitations imposed by Apple, key codes passed to Target_keyUp() are not generally trustworthy for any keyboard other than US English, though character codes are reliable.
 Target_keyDown() is never called.